alexsoftware-java/practical-task/README.md

 - Reservation System wants to know the **status of processing** and should be able to get processing details by request.
   As well it should be able to request "all processing history" by some reservationId.

-- If message wasn't processed correctly (e.g. due to invalid message structure) such message should be rejected to **fall-back queue** to be processed in another way (e.g. reservation status should be marked as "unknown").
+- If a message wasn't processed correctly (e.g. due to invalid message structure), such message should be rejected to **fall-back queue** to be processed in another way (e.g. reservation status should be marked as "unknown").

 ### Scheme
+Here you can find the interaction diagram:
 ![ReservationProcessingScheme.png](puml/ReservationProcessingScheme.png)